KeenS/idris-deriving/README.md

 deriving statement implemented in `Elab` .

-Currently, only show for non-generic types are supported.
+Currently, only `Show` is supported.

 ```idris